tangentsoft/pidp8i/doc/os8-run.md

 ### <a id="copy-from-comm"></a>`copy_from` -- Copy *from* OS/8 to a file in POSIX environment.

+`copy_from`_os8-filespec_ _posix-path_ [_option_]

+The option is either empty or exactly one of

+| `/A` | OS/8 `PIP` ASCII format.
+POSIX newlines are converted to OS/8 newlines.
+| `/B` | OS/8 `PIP` `BIN` format.
+Paper tape leader/trailer may be added.
+| `/I` | OS/8 `PIP` image format.
+Bit for Bit copy.

+If no option is specified, `/A` is assumed.

+Unlike `copy_into` there is only one form of the command.
+Both the _os8-filespec_ and the _posix-path_ must be specified.
+The options are the same for both `copy_from` and `copy_into`.

 Copy files from the running OS/8 environment to the POSIX environment running SIMH.

+Example:

+Copy a listing file into the current working directory of the executing `os8-run`:

+    copy_from DSK:OS8.LS ./os8.ls /A

 ### <a id="os8-comm"></a>`os8` -- Run arbitrary OS/8 command.

+`os8` _os8-command-line_

+Everything on the script command line after \"os8 \" is passed, uninterpreted, to the OS/8 keyboard monitor with the expectation that the command will return to the monitor command level and the command prompt, "`.`" will be produced.

 This command should be used ONLY for OS/8 commands that return immediately to command level.  `BATCH` scripts do this, and they can be run from here.

-`os8` _os8-command-line_

-The rest of the line is passed uninterpreted to the OS/8 keyboard monitor with the expectation that the command will return to the monitor command level and the command prompt, "`.`" will be produced.

 ### <a id="pal8-comm"></a>`pal8` -- Run OS/8 `PAL8` assembler.

+`pal8` _os8-bn-spec_`<`_os8-pa-spec_

+`pal8` _os8-bn-spec_`,`_os8-ls-spec_`<`_os8-pa-spec_

+Note that the parser for this wrapper for `PAL8` is much too conservative in what it allows:

+* No `PAL8` options are allowed.
+* No whitespace within the `PAL8` command call specification.
+* Only two ways to call `PAL8`:
+    * two argument form with binary and source or
+    * three argument form with
+* binary, listing, and source.
+* _os8-bn-spec_` must specify a binary filename ending in `.BN`
+* _os8-ls-spec_` must specify a listing filename ending in `.LS`
+* _os8-pa-spec_` must specify a source filename ending in `.PA`

+This should be improved.
+The reason why this wrapper is so constrained is that it evolved from extremely rudimentary, hard-coded scripts, and hasn't been worked on since reaching minimum necessary functionality.

+The three file name specifiers can include an OS/8 device specification.

-* run `PAL8` with either a 3 argument form that produces a listing file, or a 2 argument form that does not.
+Run `PAL8` with either a 3 argument form that produces a listing file, or a 2 argument form that does not.

+Examples:

+Create a binary `OS8.BN` on partition B of rk05 drive 1 from `OS8.PA`
+source file found on partition A of rk05 drive 1.

+    pal8 RKB1:OS8.BN<RKA1:OS8.PA

+Create a binary `OS8.BN` on partition B of rk05 drive 1 and a listing file `OS8.LS` on the default device `DSK:` from `OS8.PA` source file found on partition A of rk05 drive 1.

+    pal8 RKB1:OS8.BN,OS8.LS<RKA1:OS8.PA

 ### <a id="begin-end-comm"></a>`begin` / `end` -- Complex conditionals and sub-command blocks.